BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 ### Perinatal Education Trust

-Books developed by the Perinatal Education Programme are provided as cheaply as possible.
+Books developed for the Perinatal Education Programme are provided as cheaply as possible.
 Writing and updating the programme is both funded and managed on a non-profit basis by the Perinatal Education Trust.

 ### Eduhealthcare